 What are the signs and symptoms of shock?

-Low blood pressure and rapid heart rate (tachycardia) are the is the key signs of shock.
+Low blood pressure and rapid heart rate (tachycardia) are the key signs of shock.

 Symptoms of all types of shock include:

 Depending on the type of shock the following symptoms may also be observed:

 - Eyes appear to stare